captainrex8/wikiracer8000/README.md

 ### Quick smoke test

 The first step is to run the tests by running `make test`.
 This will build the test container and run the unit tests.
+[Here's a video demo for cloning the repo and run the test container](https://www.panoridge.com/mXu7NDgLuq/make_test.mp4)

 Then you could launch the application container by running `make build-run`.